 Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

-Canada simplified its visitor visa policy, which is applicable from May 2025 onwards, for three purposes.
-This is one aspect of the overall move to govern temporary migration, alleviate housing pressures, and keep resources aligned with long-term objectives.
+Canada has simplified its visitor visa policy, effective from May 2025 onwards, for three purposes.
+This is one aspect of the overall effort to govern temporary migration, alleviate housing pressures, and align resources with long-term objectives.

 Whether you’re an international traveller, a businessman, or someone who wants to visit relatives in Canada, it’s worth knowing how these new rules affect your entry into the country.
 Let’s get into it.